 When baking a pie like this with a custard filling and one that requires blind baking, it is good to seal the bottom of it with egg wash right after it comes out of the oven from blind baking it.
 This provides a nice barrier between the filling and the crust.
 Inevitably as crunchy as your pie crust may be, the bottom of it will always absorb some of the filling from a custard filling so don’t sweat it but the egg wash helps reduce the absorption by a little.

 So there you have it.
-Another tasty pumpkin pie out there on the ‘interweb’ for you guys to try.
+Another tasty pumpkin pie recipe out there on the ‘interweb’ for you guys to try.
 I do strongly recommend serving it with the pecan praline topping.
 If you don’t want to put it on the pie just serve it on the side along with some whip.
-It’s such a special way to serve this classic pumpkin pie.
+It’s such a special way to serve this classic pumpkin pie dessert.
 Enjoy!